amplience/dc-extension-globallink-dashboard/docs/FAQS.md

 - Q. What is the maximum number of Content Items I can submit?

-A. The maximum number of Content Items I can submit is defaulted to 50.
+A. The maximum number of Content Items you can submit defaults to 50.
 This is configurable in the Installation Parameters of the GlobalLink extension.

 - Q. What is the default duration for translation Due Dates?